Method to Diagonally Split Cells in Word

 Under the Borders option, you can see the many ways you can split cells and how to format borders.
 For diagonally split cells, you will see two options: diagonal down border and diagonal up border.
 You can choose either one depending on your need.

 Now you have to remember that a diagonally split cell has a cosmetic function.
 It allows you to add an extra row or column on one cell without affecting the rest of the table, such as adding additional rows or columns.

 The trick with a diagonally split cell, however, is to make sure that your data, whether it be text or number, be easily readable.
 In order to do this, you have to click the cell you have just split.
 Then, go to the Home tab in the Ribbon.
-On the Font toolbox, look for the subscript and superscript font tool.
+On the Font toolbox, look for the subscript and superscript font tool in Word.
 This should be next to the strikethrough text style.